-Dr. Helena Wisniewski developed a business infrastructure for commercialization of innovative faculty and student research, which was approved by the Board of Regents in August 2012.
-This infrastructure includes Seawolf Holdings and Seawolf Venture Fund, which provides seed money for startups.
-Please contact Dr. Wisniewski to discuss investing in these companies.
+The business infrastructure for commercialization of innovative faculty and student research, which was approved by the Board of Regents in August 2012.
+The infrastructure includes Seawolf Holdings and Seawolf Venture Fund, they provide seed money for startups.
+Please contact Dr. George Kamberov to discuss investing in these companies.
 The University of Alaska Anchorage has currently formed four startup companies:

 Rhizoform, LLC provides a cost-competitive bioengineering

 technology to manufacture rapidly-renewable thermal insulation.
 Our product is a carbon-neutral, green, and cost-competitive alternative to synthetic insulation.
 It provides an innovative and cost-effective approach to revolutionizing thermal insulation.
 Our insulation guards your investment into building or infrastructure from the climate extremes while protecting the environment.
 Rhizoform, LLC